 The Capital District Kiwanis Foundation works in partnership with Capital District Kiwanis International to make a difference in the life of a child.
-This is done, in part, by grants given to area Kiwanis clubs for community service projects, donations given to our eight Pediatric Trauma Centers, and matching scholarships awarded to deserving students that the Capital District Circle K and Key Club organizations recognize.
+We do this annually through grants to area Kiwanis clubs for community service projects, donations to our nine Pediatric Trauma Centers, and matching scholarships awarded to deserving students that the Capital District Circle K and Key Club organizations recognize.

-Local clubs of Kiwanis International are seeking nominations for Teenager of the Year.
-The purpose of this award is to give recognition to deserving teenagers for their academic achievements, citizenship, service to their school and community, growth and responsibility in his/her family unit, character and leadership performance.
-If nominee continues through competition process on club, division and district levels, and the finalist will win $2,500 cash and trip with their parents/guardians to the Kiwanis District Convention, August 21-23, 2020, in Richmond, VA.
+The Capital District recognizes deserving teenagers each year for academic achievements, citizenship, service to school and community, growth and responsibility in his/her family, character and leadership performance.
+Nominees proceed through competition at club, division and ultimately district levels.
+The finalist wins $2,500 cash and a trip with their parents/guardians to the annual Kiwanis District Convention to receive the award.

 Click here to find your Division Lt.
 Governor.

-The Robert H. Turner, Jr. Scholarships are awarded annually at the Capital District Key Club Convention to Key Club Members who have exemplified to the highest degree the basic principles of Key Club – caring and service – in their home, school, and community.
-The recipients shall be of high moral character and should have achieved excellence in all their endeavors.
-The Robert H. Turner, Jr. Scholarships Program is funded by the Capital District Kiwanis Foundation as part of its commitment to supporting the Service Leadership Programs in the Capital District.
+The annual Robert H. Turner, Jr. Scholarship is awarded at the Capital District Key Club Convention to a Key Club Member who exemplifies to the highest degree the basic principles of Key Club – caring and service – in their homes, schools, and communities.
+The recipient shall be of high moral character and should have achieved excellence in all their endeavors.